letyang23/ucla-lecture-notes/CS 263-NLP/Lecture Notes.md

 - Let’s consider a 3-layer neural network

   <img src="Lecture Notes.assets/image-20241007152621385.png" alt="image-20241007152621385" style="zoom:50%;" />

+  `feedforward language model is just 3-layer neural network`

 ##### How NN Makes Predictions

 - forward pass: take input, and produce output

+  `another is backward pass: update your parameters such that it optimize your objective function.`

 - Just a bunch of linear transformation and applying the activation functions to introduce *non-linearity*